silviaadiz/silviaadiz.github.io/content/_index.md

   - block: markdown
     id: aboutme
+    weight: 6  # ✅ Moved `weight` to the correct position
     content:
-    weight: 6
-      title: "About Me"
       text:
         <div style="text-align: justify; font-size: 15px;">
         My name is Silvia.
 I am a biologist who discovered a passion for programming and decided to turn it into a career.
 Back in 2020, while I was doing my MSc in Statistics, I joined the Genomic Medicine research group as an intern.
 During this time, I developed R scripts for data wrangling and cleaning.
 Shortly after the pandemic lockdown ended in Spain, I became a research technician for the largest national project studying the genetic basis of COVID-19 (the SCOURGE project), which was awarded to my principal investigator.